redcartel/node-express-typescript-starter-2022/README.md

 A minimal but useful node / express / typescript starter template with testing and best practices middleware.

+It has a small set of features I consider essential and otherwise stays out of your way.
+It should be ready to deploy out of the box, at least for simple deployments.

 A `GET` request to `/` will respond with the value of NODE_ENV or an empty response if the environment is production